Covid-19 coronavirus: Flight Centre backs down on cancellation fee after public pressure

 The tourism booking company came under fire for charging customers to cancel bookings they were unable to use due to Covid-19 travel restrictions.

-One couple spoken to by the Herald were charged a $1436 cancellation fee on a $2328 holiday, booked in November last year through Flight Centre in Fielding.
+One couple spoken to by the Herald were charged a $1436 cancellation fee on a $2328 holiday, booked in November last year through Flight Centre in Feilding.

 They were planning to take Flight Centre to the Disputes Tribunal and complained to the Commerce Commission.